Nkosana-263/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 nkosana@ubuntu:~/0x04
 ```

 ## Task 6.

-The shortest distance between two points is a straight line
+> "The shortest distance between two points is a straight line" - Archimedes

 [`6-print_line.c`](6-print_line.c)
 Draws a straight line in the terminal.

 ## Task 7.

-I feel like I am diagonally parked in a parallel universe
+> "I feel like I am diagonally parked in a parallel universe" - Anonymous

 [`7-print_diagonal.c`](7-print_diagonal.c)
 Draws a diagonal line on the terminal.

 ## Task 8.

-You are so much sunshine in every square inch
+> "You are so much sunshine in every square inch" - Walt Whitman

 [`8-print_square.c`](8-print_square.c)
 Prints a square, followed by a new line.